 After assessing submissions, TASC updates student records to reflect their exam centre changes and notifies the schools.

-Students will receive a Notice of External Assessment form in October with information about where they will sit their TCE exams.
+Students will receive a Notice of External Assessment form in October with information about where they will sit their end-of-year exams.

 If a student is unable to attend a regular endorsed exam centre due to participation in a recognised National or International sporting, academic, or cultural event that coincides with their exams, they may be eligible to set up a special exam centre at a suitable venue (interstate or overseas).
 The student should apply as early as possible in the year (ideally before 1 July) and be prepared to cover the cost associated with having a special exam centre.